contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/02_endpoints.md

 ![Domains tab](images/my-domains-tab.jpg "Domains tab")

-From there, you can create new endpoints for your web API, with a base URI taken either from the default apispark.net domain or from your custom domain.

 **Add** a domain, choose a [DNS configuration type](dns-configuration)  and enter a name for your domain.

 ![Add domain name](images/add-domain-name.jpg "Add domain name")